haskus/haskus-manual/source/drafts/rendering.rst

 screen.
 For instance if we repeatedly clear the screen, then draw a filled rectangle and finally draw a circle on top of it, the display may either show the cleared screen, the rectangle alone or the rectangle with the circle.
-The rectangle and the circle seem to flash: this is called a \emph{flicker} effect.
+The rectangle and the circle seem to flash: this is called a **flicker** effect.

 * time to render a frame vs refresh period vs v-blank period